 If your provider uses Skype, you should be aware that the free version is technically not HIPAA compliant.
 Skype for Business does have the required safeguards to be HIPAA compliant, however, only if the Enterprise E3 or E5 package is purchased.
 If your therapist does not volunteer that their version of Skype is compliant, be sure to ask.

 Although a therapist is obligated to protect each patient’s confidentiality, it’s important to note that there are exceptions to this rule.
 This is known as the Duty to Protect law.
 A therapist, whether conducting sessions in-person or online, may have a responsibility to warn or disclose information to third parties if they feel their client poses dangers to themselves or to others (duty to warn).

-Concerns regarding child or elder abuse are such examples.
-Because of the nature of online therapy, it may be tough for an online therapist to meet this ethical obligation.
+A concern regarding child abuse would be an example of this.
+Due to the remote nature of online therapy, it may be tough for the therapist to meet this ethical obligation.
 Not knowing a client’s exact geographic location or even their real name are just a few reasons this can be difficult.